 The OSCE needs your skills!

-Do you like working in Communication?
+Do you like working in Communications?

-Do you experience in conducting thematic research & analysis and are you keen on drafting policy papers?
+Do you have experience in conducting thematic research & analysis and are you keen on drafting policy papers?

 Do you speak Russian?

 The Junior Professional Officer (JPO) Programme provides the selected JPOs with a comprehensive overview of the Organization, and in particular familiarize them with the OSCE programmatic approach and regulatory framework.
 In addition, the aim is to equip JPOs with important skills and abilities to build their professional career in an international and multicultural environment, exposing them to experience at both Secretariat and field level.
 This will further enable them to compete for future entry-level positions in the international civil service sector.